Bowsher High School (Toledo, Ohio): Background

 Bowsher High School's original building opened in September 1962 at 3548 S. Detroit Avenue, just north of Glanzman Road.
 It was named for Edward Leslie Bowsher (1890–1974), Superintendent of the Toledo Public Schools from the late 1930s until his retirement in 1958.
 A new structure was built as a replacement at the corner of Detroit and Arlington, about 1.5 miles north of the original location, opening for students at the start of the 2008/2009 school year.
-It is home to the Rebels and has about one thousand four hundred students.
+It is home to the Blue Racers and has about one thousand four hundred students.
 The construction of the new school is part of Toledo Public Schools' "Building for Success" program, which aims to renovate the majority of Toledo Public's schools by 2010.
 The class of 2009 became the first graduating class of the new building.
 The current Athletic Stadium will stay and not be moved to the new location.
-As of October 2010 the student population of Bowsher is now at around 1,400 students, the jump in enrollment is mainly due to the closing of Libbey High School.
+As of October 2010 the student population of Bowsher was at around 1,400 students, the jump in enrollment was mainly due to the closing of Libbey High School.